redien/reuse-lang/README.md

   - Resolve module identifiers as a step after parsing
     - Save the name/module of the identifier in the symbol table
     - By keeping the module identifier separate (split by colon?), identifiers can be resolved lazily
-    - Keeping the name means that different threads do not have to coordinate
+    - Keeping the name means that different threads do not have to coordinate their IDs
     - Merge symbol tables together to get one table
 - Escape identifiers by adding the new identifier to the symbol table entry
 - Use symbol table in the backend
 - Handle division by zero safely
   - Return INT32_MAX?
   - Return Maybe?
-- Improve error messages to show column
 - Research alternative number representations.
   - Big num?
   - dec64?